 What devices do I need to connect sensors with the cloud?

 You need a CloudRail.Box, a suitable IO-module, a power supply and of course the sensor.
 Currently CloudRail mainly supports IO-Link sensors, which means that the IO-module will be a so called IO-Link Master.
 A list of compatible devices can be found here.
-If you need a complete set to test the system, here are some suggestions.
+If you need a complete set to test the system, give our starter kit a try.

 What are the costs of CloudRail?